unitaryfund/unitaryhack2023/pages/project-guide.md

 ## ⌚ Before the Hack ⌚

-1. Add the `unitaryhack` to the [list of topics for your repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics#adding-topics-to-your-repository) and review/update the `good first issue` tag.
+1. Add the `unitaryHACK` to the [list of topics for your repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics#adding-topics-to-your-repository) and review/update the `good first issue` tag.
 2. Identify if there are any issues you want to put a bounty on to specifically encourage participants to tackle them.
 Tag the issues on your projects you would like to put bounties with `unitaryhack-bounty`.
 We are looking for ~4 issues for each project (totally can be more or less, just a place to start) of a variety of difficulty levels.
 3. Make sure you have `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` at the root of your repo (or similar) so folks can learn how they should make their contributions to make your life easy.
 4. Make a PR to [this repo](https://github.com/unitaryfund/unitaryhack) adding your project to the [projects directory](https://github.com/unitaryfund/unitaryhack/tree/main/projects) list with a new markdown file for each project containing: